Reserve Pinot Noir 2019

 |Palate:||Mouth-filling flavours of red berries are balanced by a good concentration of soft, silky tannins and enough acidity to give definition to a long and persistent finish.|

-Recommended food pairings: This full and flavoursome Pinot Noir makes a versatile accompaniment to a great variety of foods.
-It would be delightful with grilled tuna or barbecued game meat served with char-grilled Mediterranean vegetables.
+Recommended food pairings: This flavoursome pinot noir makes a versatile accompaniment to a great variety of foods.
+It would be delightful with venison back strap, a light red wine jus and steamed greens.
+It is also fantastic with Comte cheese and seeded crackers.

 Growing Conditions: Pinot Noir has its origins in eastern France where it is responsible for the region’s famed red wines.
 It can be a temperamental and frustrating variety.
 Ripening early and low yielding, it is susceptible to excessive heat and cold and prone to large clonal variations.
 Pinot Noir is very sensitive to overcropping and vines with excessive crops struggle to ripen their grapes.